Advertising Words for Home Selling

 Fair Housing Compliance

-Your real estate agent or attorney will review inprint and online advertising to confirm that it complies with federal fair housing laws before it is published.
+If you have a real estate agent or attorney, ask him to review your ad to be sure that it complies with federal fair housing laws before you publish it.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.